Primary Residential Treatment

 Recognized industry-wide as the “Gold Standard” of treatment (National Institute on Drug Abuse), structured treatment over 90 days improves the opportunity for sustained recovery and quality of life.

 Fellowship Hall has several options for transitional housing on our campus.
-We have three short stay half-way houses – two residences for men and one for women – each staffed 24 hours a day 7 days a week.
-We also offer one longer stay recovery residence.
+Currently, we have two short stay half-way houses open – one for men and one for women – each staffed 24 hours a day 7 days a week.
+We also offer two longer stay recovery residences, one for women and one for men.

 Our half-way houses are open to individuals who have completed our Primary Program or have been referred by another treatment center after completing a Primary Program at their facility.
 Half-way house guests are required to participate in our outpatient treatment programs as well as attend 12 step meetings in the community and volunteer with our partner organizations several times per week.
 After stabilization at each house and based on an individual assessment, guests may have a vehicle on property and take advantage of weekend passes.